How to Relax Your Cat

 We tried using the diffuser on a much bigger area and I observed minimal effect.
 That was my fault for not following the manufacturers recommendations.
 I do believe that scientifically chosen pheromones, whether they be synthetic or natural, can have a calming effect on animals.

-Another strategy that can help your cat enjoy life is your creating a relaxing and exciting environment for them.
-There are things you can add to their life, and I list some of them here with links to my blog posts that provide more information on the subject:
+There are things you can add to their life that will enable them to act upon those instinctual urges , and I list some of them here, with links to my blog posts that provide more information on the subject:

 You will find more great information on how to choose stuff that your cat will love you for when you visit my blog post How to Make Your Cat Happy